 A bowl of pho will set you back 69,000 VND.
 You’re paying a bit more than a comparable bowl of noodles would cost you elsewhere in town due to its convenient location.

-The restaurant appears tiny and cramped at street level, and the fans are little comfort in the heat of Ho Chi Minh City.
-But if you head upstairs you’ll find the second floor has air-conditioning, and that alone makes this little pho shop worth a stop.
+The restaurant appears tiny and cramped at street level, and the fans are little comfortable in the heat of Ho Chi Minh City.
+But if you head upstairs, you’ll find the second floor has air conditioning and that alone makes this little pho shop worth a stop.

 Pho Quynh is a quick and easy stop if you’re staying in the backpacker neighborhood around Bui Vien Street.
 However, we would recommend heading to Pho Hung instead (#3 in this article).
 It’s just a 5-minute walk and probably has a better bowl of pho.
 Or you can try them both and decide for yourself!